Stormy Daniels offers to return $130,000 payment to Trump lawyer

-The letter mentions a specific television interview -- Clifford recently sat down with CBS News' Anderson Cooper for "60 Minutes," but that interview has not yet aired.
+The letter mentions a specific television interview -- Clifford recently sat down with CBS News contributor Anderson Cooper for "60 Minutes," but that interview has not yet aired.

 "Neither EC (Essential Consultants, the LLC formed by Cohen to pay Clifford) nor the President shall take any action, legal or otherwise, aimed at preventing Ms. Clifford's recent interview with Anderson Cooper of "60 Minutes" from airing publicly."